mojs/mojs/api/burst.md

   // If should stay shown after animation ends. {Boolean}
   isShowEnd:        true,

+  // If refresh state on subsequent plays. {Boolean}
+  isRefreshState:   true,

   /*
     Options for each children ShapeSwirl element. {Object}
     Supports `Stagger` strings for numeric values and `Property Maps` overall.